 The Record of Employment on the Web (ROE Web)

-In an effort to standardize ROE Web, the following formats will be discontinued on August 31, 2016:
+In an effort to standardize ROE Web, the following formats have been discontinued on August 31, 2016:

 - 27 Week Flat file

 - 53 Week XML file version 1.0

 If you are already using the supported ROE Web formats, please disregard this message.